DoraG92/CV/README.md

 #### Fast Learner

 I am a highly adaptable individual, with a proven ability to quickly acquire and apply new knowledge and skills.
-I have demonstrated this in a variety of fields, including previous employment, my own house renovation with no previous experience, video editing, and now coding.
+I have demonstrated this in a variety of fields, including previous employment, my own house renovation, video editing, and now coding.
 I am confident in my ability to excel in any task that I undertake.

 #### Self-starter